rameshy777/fabzero/mdfiles/Project-Demo.md

 ### Implementation:

 Now, the components are soldered as  per the PCB  design  on  the  circuit board.
 We have arrived  at  two  circuit boards, one  is  the micro controller circuit,  the  other  is the  MOSFET  connected  to the  speaker.
-We have also used additional 2 nos.of 50ohm  resistors connected in parallel to suppress the  generated heat. oscilloscope  was used to check the  working functionality of the speaker.
+We have also used additional 2 nos.of 50ohm  resistors connected in parallel to suppress the  generated heat.
+Oscilloscope  was used to check the  working functionality of the speaker.